miguelarbesu/miguelarbesu/content/authors/admin/_index.md

   url: https://www.instadeep.com/

 # Short bio (displayed in user profile at end of posts)
-bio: An organic chemist turned structural biologist, then data scientist.
+bio: An organic chemist turned computational structural biologist.

 # Interests to show in About widget
 interests: